+Invt. on Shares and Debn.

 Invt. on Shares and Debn. to TWF Ratio =

-Invt. on Shares and Debn.
+Total Working Fund

 Where, total investment includes investment on government securities, investment on debenture and bonds, shares of other companies.

 V) Investment on Government Securities to Total Working Fund Ratio